Noppadet/pet-farming/README.md

-# pet-farming
+# Unit Tracker for Endless Frontier
-A planner for spirit highlands in Endless Frontier
+A planner for units in Endless Frontier